kchezik/Timing-Mismatch_Pink-Salmon/drafts/ms.md

 *Spawn Timing*

-Adult spawning timing dictates when our emergence model begins accumulating thermal time, subsequently affecting emergence and estuary arrival timing.
-Therefore, we must account for variation among spawning populations as well as in annual fluxuations and long-term trends within populations when predicting emergence.
-Furthermore, stream temperature data are not always coincident in space and time with spawning data.
-To account for variation in spawn timing and predict when spawning would occur where pink salmon are not currently known to spawn, we built a stream network linear mixed effects model:
+Adult spawning timing dictates when thermal time begins accumulating, thereby acting as an adult control on fry emergence and jeuvenile estuary arrival timing.
+Therefore, we must account for spawn timing variation among populations and fluxuations and long-term trends within populations.
+Furthermore, stream temperature and spawning data are not always coincident in space and time.
+To account for variation in spawn timing and predict when spawning would occur in currently uninhabited locations, we built a stream network linear mixed effects model:

 \begin{linenomath*}
 \begin{equation}
 \hat{S}_{s,t} = \mathrm{X}\beta + \epsilon, \quad
-\epsilon \sim \mathrm{z}_{d} + \mathrm{z}_{nug} + \mathrm{z}_{y} + \mathrm{z}_{s} \label{eq3},
+\epsilon \sim \mathrm{z}_{d} + \mathrm{z}_{y} + \mathrm{z}_{s} + \mathrm{z}_{nug} \label{eq3},
 \end{equation}
 \end{linenomath*}

 where spawn date $\hat{S}$ at site ($\mathrm{s}$) in year ($\mathrm{t}$) is predicted by a matrix of climate and landscape variables $\mathrm{X}$, where the relationship between spawn date and these predictors are described by a vector of $\beta$ coefficients.
 Residual error ($\epsilon$) is decomposed into multiple random effects ($\mathrm{z}$) to capture the spatial autocovariance between populations.
 A "tail-down" autocovariance model ($\mathrm{z}_{d}$) describes the relationship among flow unconnected locations along the river network [@Ver:2010].
 We used year ($\mathrm{z}_{y}$) and a site ($\mathrm{z}_{s}$) identifiers as random effects to account for year specific variation common across sites and repeated measures at individual sites respectively.
 The remaining independant and random error is captured in $\mathrm{z}_{nug}$.

-Spawn timing data were obtained from the nuSEDS database owned and maintained by the Canadian Department of Fisheries and Oceans.
+Spawn timing data were obtained from the nuSEDS database owned and maintained by the Canadian Department of Fisheries and Oceans (DFO).
 We selected pink salmon observations from throughout British Columbia that included an estimate of the begining and peak spawn date.
 To capture variation in spawn timing we assumed the spawning period to be well approximated by a normal distribution and sampled from distributions for each site and year.
 Standard deviation ($\sigma$) estimates for each distribution were approximated by searching over a variety of $\sigma$ values and selecting the value whose difference between the mean and 99th percentile best approximated the observed difference between start and peak spawn dates.
 We sampled distributions 22 times for each of the 379 unique site-year combinations, resulting in 8734 spawn date estimates at 64 locations between 1957 and 1998.
 We limited our sub-sampling to reduce computational complexity and improve model fit times [@Ver:2014].

 Temperature has been loosely connected with spawn timing in pink salmon [@Groot:1991] and may contribute to genetic controls on spawning and egg development [@Hebert:1998; @Smoker:1998].
 To account for temperature on spawn timing we used Climate WNA [@Wang:2016] to estimate mean fall (September - October) and winter (November - February) air temperature as well as mean fall precipitation at observation and prediction sites.
 We also included elevation to act as a relative estimate of migration distance and to account for topographic interactions with precipitation.